brando130/Interpolate/README.md

 # Requirements
 Automatic 1111's WebUI for Stable Diffusion (https://github.com/AUTOMATIC1111/stable-diffusion-webui)

-Optional: ffmpeg.exe for video creation (must be linked in your environment PATH)
+Optional: ffmpeg for video creation (must be linked in your environment PATH)

 # Installation / Getting Started
 Drop interpolate.py in the scripts folder of your stable-diffusion-webui installation.
 Restart WebUI or go to Settings -> Reload UI